gbbr/dijit.Bindings/README.md

 this.registrationService.addCollector(<function>);
 ```

-The passed __function__ will be executed once for each node in the tree and it will receive the node as it's argument.
-For example, if we would want to find elements such links with _href_ attributes we would have a collector function that looks like this:
+The passed __function__ will be executed once for each node in the tree and it will receive that node as it's argument.
+For example, if we want to find elements such as links with _href_ attributes we would have a collector function that looks like this:

 ```javascript
 function linkCollector(node) {